 The distinction between list prices and "adjusted" prices prevents health care services from functioning as a rational marketplace.
 It's not just that many physicians refuse to speak about dollar figures. ("We don't discuss prices over the phone," a doctor's office told me a few months ago when I had the gall to ask what something would cost, adding, "after the doctor has seen you, then we will tell you what the visit cost.")
 It's not just that many physicians' offices and clinics do not have anyone authorized to discuss prices: They have minimum-wage receptionists and Mercedes-driving docs who expect the max under all conditions, but no one who will talk price with patients.
 The larger issue is that the system prevents the consumer from seeking the best price.
 If an MRI makes money for the clinic at $690, any customer should be able to buy at that price.
 The theory of the PPO from the provider's prospective is that the provider grants a discount in order to get business: The self-pay customer represents business, just like the PPO customer.
 But the self-pay customer can't get the PPO price, and the PPO price is the true price of the service.
 This prevents the bargaining-for-a-good-deal seen in the parts of the free-market system that function smoothly and hold down prices.

-this fascinating article by Ron Haskins shows, don't directly pay most of the cost -- most is paid by employers or government (which, in the latter case, means billed to the young via deficit spending).
+That the typical person cannot get the best price for health services is the big obstacle to transitioning away from the pass-along mentality that dominates health care.
+Right now Americans gripe about health insurance costs, but as this fascinating article by Ron Haskins shows, don't directly pay most of the cost -- most is paid by employers or government (which, in the latter case, means billed to the young via deficit spending).
 If you're not directly paying most of the costs, you have little incentive to make smart consumer decisions.
 And if you can't buy at the best price, you can't make smart consumer decisions.

 Think about a radically different way to attain health care -- in which most people carry only catastrophic-cost insurance, then pay other health costs themselves.
 No one can budget for a severe illness or injury; every family will always need insurance against catastrophic medical expense.
 Suppose insurance covered only catastrophes, and you paid the rest.
 You might think, "No way I am paying some doctor hundreds of dollars to set a broken arm."
 But today a typical family's health care policy that appears to cost the family $5,000 a year actually costs $15,000, it's just that much of the money is hidden as employer's costs -- and thus, as higher wages the employer can't pay.
 If you spent $5,000 a year for catastrophic coverage but earned an additional $10,000 a year, you could cover those strep-throat and broken-arm bills yourself, and probably come out ahead.
 Plus you'd have a keen incentive to comparison shop.
 Doctors could no longer loftily say, "We don't discuss prices."